 Make up the majority of the service tests.

 Contain tests for edge cases with mocks (mock failures or raised exceptions).

 I mentioned in item 4 that you should generate the expected function event.
 There are at least three options I can think of for finding out the event schema sample:

 Generate it on your AWS account, print the event, and copy-paste it into a factory function that returns it for the integration tests.

-Use the https://lambda.101i.de/ schema repository.
+Use this schema repository.
 It contains an absurd number of sample event schemas.

 Read the documentation of the service that invokes your Lambda function.
 While not perfect, many AWS services have improved documentation and now include sample events.